adjtomo/pyadjoint/docs/dd_mtm.rst

     Double difference misfit functions, defined in [Yuan2016]_, construct misfit and adjoint sources from differential measurements between stations to reduce the influence of systematic errors from source and stations.
-'Differential' is defined as "between pairs of stations, from a common source".
+'Differential' is defined as "between pairs of stations, from a common source."

 Due to the length and complexity of the equations for double difference multitaper misfit, please see [Yuan2016]_ Appendix A1 and A2 for the